yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous Delivery.md

     ![Screenshot of GitHub Actions](../Media/hol-ex1-task4-step10-2.png "GitHub Actions")

 11. Set up workflows for `content-api` and `content-init` in the same manner.
-Call them `fabrikam-api.yml` and `fabrikam-init.yml` respectively, and change the container names to `fabrikam-api` and `fabrikam-init` respectively.
+Call them `fabrikam-api.yml` and `fabrikam-init.yml` respectively and change the container names to `fabrikam-api` and `fabrikam-init`, respectively.

 12. Navigate to the `Packages` tab in your GitHub account and verify that the container images have been built and pushed to the container registry.